 Virtual Production Setup: The Entertainment Technology Center Case Study

+What does a virtual production setup need?
 When the world went remote, studios needed to limit the number of people on set.
 To support the shift to remote work, teams needed to learn and implement new software tools.
 Game technology — like Unreal Engine and Unity — were powerful enough to meet the demands for this rapidly changing industry.
-But what else does a virtual production setup need?

 The Entertainment Technology Center at the University of Southern California (ETC) produced Ripple Effect, a short film project, to start breaking down silos of traditional filmmaking and enhance collaboration across remote contributors.
 ETC worked with other vendors — ICVR, Halon Entertainment, Stargate Studios, Global Trend Pro, Lux Machina — to dive into various pre-production and production use cases.

 Throughout the process, ETC was able to identify software solutions and best practices to create a standard workflow for industry-wide adoption.

 At Perforce U College of Virtual Production, learn from ICVR experts on what you need to build a virtual studio — all for free.